zdharma-continuum/zdharma-continuum.github.io/_posts/2018-08-19-Zplugin-to-have-a-binary-module.markdown

 ---
 layout: post
-title:  "Zplugin to have a binary module"
+title:  "Zinit to have a binary module"
 date:   2018-08-19 16:45 +0100
 type: post
 categories: blog
-tags: zplugin
+tags: zinit
 ---

 As most of Zsh users know, there exist binary Zsh modules, like for example `zsh/datetime`.